-We are a voluntary aided primary school and promote high academic standards.
-We are a Catholic school and provide a Catholic education for children of Catholic families.
-We are high achieving and because of this demand for places generally means that we are unable to accommodate everyone.
+We are a Voluntary Aided Catholic school graded as outstanding by both OFSTED and the Diocese of Westminster.
+Demand for places is very high and means that we are unable to accommodate every child that applies.
 Whilst we welcome applications for admission from all faiths and no faiths, it is fair to point out that we are usually oversubscribed by Catholic children and so it is very unlikely that a non-Catholic child will be offered a place.

 The school's Governing Body has sole responsibility for admissions and each year publishes its Admissions Policy which specifies how Governors consider applications for admissions to the school.
 Before you make an application for the admission of your child, you are strongly advised to consider carefully the current Admissions Policy below.
 This sets out in detail how Governors manage the admissions process and the order of priority in which applications are considered.
 An understanding of the policy may assist you in avoiding the disappointment of a failed application.